tomzox/vic20_games/docs/snakes.md

 The game does not end automatically, since you can still use the remaining food and possible special items on the field to increase your score.
 Ending the game will get you a bonus of 3000 points if all snakes are dead, else 2000.
-Additionally there's a bonus of 200 for each remaining skill point.
+Additionally there's a bonus of 200 score points for each remaining skill point.

+Upon start of each the player has 3 lifes: One in use, and two reserves.
+The number of reserves is shown in the bottom left corner of the screen.
+A life can be lost either by being bitten by a snake, or by defeat when skill has run
+out:

+* When bitten by a snake, the player remains in "ghost" state on screen.
+It can be revived by hitting the "F1" key, if there are spare lifes left.
+Else, F1 ends the game.
+* When defeating using F1, the level restarts immediately with one less spare life, if there is one left; else the game ends.
+Defeating is allowed only when skill points are at zero.

 When the game is ended sucessfully, a new level of the game starts automatically after a short pause.
 All the levels work identically, except that the speed of the movement increases.
 Your score value is carried across into the new level, but you get 1 new fresh life, or a bonus if you still have two spare lifes.

-Regarding player lifes: Upon start of each the player has 3 lifes: One in use, and two reserves.
-The number of reserves is shown in the bottom left corner of the screen.
-A life can be lost either by being bitten by a snake, or by defeat when skill has run out:

-* When bitten by a snake, the player remain in "ghost" state on screen.
-It can be revived by hitting the "F1" key, if there are spare lifes left.
-Else, F1 ends the game.
-* When defeating using F1, the level restarts immediately with one less spare life.

 *Have fun!*